Heyuan-Yao/Heyuan-Yao.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a first-year Ph.D. in the Department of Industrial Engineering & Management Sciences at Northwestern University.
+I am a first-year Ph.D. student in the Department of Industrial Engineering & Management Sciences at Northwestern University.

 Till May 2024, I was in the Joint Bachelor’s Degree Program between City University of Hong Kong and Columbia University.
-I received my B.A. in Mathematics-Statistics from Coulmbia and B.Sc. in Computing Mathematics in CityU.
+I received my B.A. in Mathematics-Statistics from Columbia and B.Sc. in Computing Mathematics from CityU.

-I am broadly interested in developing theory and methods for statistics, machine learning, probability and stochastics.
+I am broadly interested in developing theory and methods for probability, statistics, and stochastics.

 Education
 ------